termite-labs/termite-labs-vibratory-tumbler/README.md

  I used what I had around.
 In future versions I would like to use a more common motor (see [Contributing](#contributing)), but this seems to work for now with a small modification (see [Instructions](#instructions)).
 One good thing about this is that the existing counterweight doubles as an attachment for our own counterweight.
 On the bad side, this motor does not have any specs (power required or rotation speed)

- The parts are designed specifically around this motor, so unfortunaely you'll have to get exactly this one.
+ The parts are designed specifically around this motor, so you'll have to get exactly this one.
 I provided links for Amazon US and UK.
 If you find this part in other countries, or not on Amazon, please let me know and I will add it here.

 | | |
 |---|---|